History of France: Late Capetians (1165–1328)

 Philip II victorious at Bouvines, thus annexing Normandy and Anjou into his royal domains.
 This battle involved a complex set of alliances from three important states, the Kingdoms of France and England and the Holy Roman Empire.

 The late direct Capetian kings were considerably more powerful and influential than the earliest ones.
 This period also saw the rise of a complex system of international alliances and conflicts opposing, through dynasties, kings of France and England and the Holy Roman Emperor.
 The reign of Philip II Augustus (junior king 1179–80, senior king 1180–1223) saw the French royal domain and influence greatly expanded.
-He set the context for the rise of power to much more powerful monarchs like Saint Louis and Philip the Fair.
+He paved the way for more powerful monarchs like Saint Louis and Philip the Fair.
 Philip II spent an important part of his reign fighting the so-called Angevin Empire.

-During the first part of his reign Philip II allied himself with the Duke of Aquitaine and son of Henry II—Richard Lionheart—and together they launched a decisive attack on Henry's home of Chinon and removed him from power.
+During the first part of his reign Philip II allied himself with the Duke of Aquitaine and son of Henry II and Eleanor of Aquitaine — Richard Lionheart — and together they launched a decisive attack on Henry's home of Chinon and removed him from power.
 Richard replaced his father as King of England afterward.
 The two kings then went crusading during the Third Crusade; however, their alliance and friendship broke down during the crusade.

 John Lackland, Richard's successor, refused to come to the French court for a trial against the Lusignans and, as Louis VI had done often to his rebellious vassals, Philip II confiscated John's possessions in France.
 John's defeat was swift and his attempts to reconquer his French possession at the decisive Battle of Bouvines (1214) resulted in complete failure.
 Philip II had annexed Normandy and Anjou, plus capturing the Counts of Boulogne and Flanders, although Aquitaine and Gascony remained loyal to the Plantagenet King.

 Prince Louis (the future Louis VIII, reigned 1223–26) was involved in the subsequent English civil war as French and English (or rather Anglo-Norman) aristocracies were once one and were now split between allegiances.
 While the French kings were struggling against the Plantagenets, the Church called for the Albigensian Crusade.
 Southern France was then largely absorbed in the royal domains.